 While the storm was still hundreds of miles away, the Atlantic was showing its effects.
 Gray, white-capped waves hit the New Jersey shore in breakers 4 feet to 6 feet high, pounding onto the beach with a dull roar.
 In North Carolina, 10-foot waves were reported.

 The state of Virginia and some coastal communities elsewhere banned swimming because of rip tides _ strong currents near the beaches _ that are blamed for three drownings over the weekend in South Carolina, North Carolina and Delaware.

 ``People were getting sucked out left and right,″ said Margate Beach, N.J., lifeguard Mike Palmer.
 One man was missing Monday in the surf off Point Pleasant Beach.

-Early today, the storm was centered about 500 miles south of Cape Hatteras, N.C., its clouds not even reaching the mainland yet.
+By early today, rain from Bonnie was skirting the northeastern side of the Bahamas.
+The storm was centered about 540 miles southeast of Savannah, its clouds not even reaching the mainland yet.
 The hurricane was wobbling toward the northwest at about 9 mph.

 ``It’s erratic.
 It could do something weird,″ said Jerry Jarrell, director of the National Hurricane Center near Miami.

 If South Carolinians still remember Hurricane Hugo, their northern neighbors haven’t forgotten about Hurricane Fran in 1996.

 ``It’s really starting to concern people around here,″ said Ronna Lewis, whose modular home on North Carolina’s Topsail Beach, perched four feet off the ground on concrete supports, escaped flooding during Fran by inches. ``It’s just hurry up, wait and see.″

 Plywood, batteries and gas cans were the hot items at Bame Ace Hardware in Carolina Beach, N.C.